d-asensio/pitch-ingenious-machine-parser/README.md

 Moving to the **Dependency Inversion Principle**, it is reasonable to highlight that in my solution interfaces are implicit since JavaScript is a dynamically typed language.
 However, the idea is that the parser, to take an example, will always expose a `parse` function that takes an entry as input and returns the account number that it represents.

-This enables to change the parser implementation and ensure that the higher-level modules using it will continue working if continues complying with the aforementioned contract.
+This enables to change the parser implementation and ensure that the higher-level modules using it will continue working (as far as the contract is preserved).

-An example of how this is useful would be: Imagine that a new requirement appears indicating that now the ingenious machine can also read IBAN numbers (wich contain letters).
-With this approach, we woud be able to implement a `ibanParser.parse` function that does the job and inject it to the `scanner` without changing its implementation.
+An example of how this is useful would be: Imagine that a new requirement appears indicating that now the ingenious machine can also read IBANs (which contain letters).
+With this approach, we would be able to implement an `ibanParser.parse` function that does the job and inject it to the `scanner` without changing its implementation.

 ### A note on dependency injection

 To achieve dependency injection I used the [revealing module pattern](https://learning.oreilly.com/library/view/learning-javascript-design/9781449334840/ch09s03.html) and injected the dependencies through a factory function.
-This pattern is also useful to manage visibility and encapsulation, since functions are protected by a closure and only the public ones are exposed.
+This pattern is also useful to manage visibility and encapsulation since functions are protected by the closure and only the public ones are exposed.

-> **Clarification**: While it is possible to use the revealing module pattern to do OOP, I did not expose any setter nor getter so the modules does not contain any mutable state.
+> **Clarification**: While it is possible to use the revealing module pattern to do OOP, I did not expose any setter nor getter so the modules do not contain any mutable state.

 In this point of the explanation, is easier to expose how the **Open/Closed Principle** was introduced.

 Since we have different modules with a single responsibility and high-level modules do not depend on low-level modules.
-It is easy to rewrite any module and inject it to change the behaviour of the code without having to modify anything else.
+It is easy to rewrite any module and inject it to change the behavior of the code without having to modify anything else.

 In this regard, the code is *open for extension but closed for modification*.